chimpy-me/sierra-ils-utils/README.md

 This documentation provides an overview of the design approach for extending the Sierra API client.
 The primary objective is to create a flexible and extensible structure that allows for easy integration of new endpoints, response models, and HTTP methods.

+Note: To set up a dev environment for this, use the pip requirements text file located at `misc/dev_requirements.txt`

 ### The Approach

 The core of this approach revolves around three main components: